Ken LaCorte

-Ken LaCorte (born February 5, 1965) is a former executive at the Fox News Channel.
+Ken LaCorte (born February 5, 1965) is an American YouTuber and former executive at Fox News.
 He owns several websites including Conservative Edition News, Liberal Edition News, and LaCorte News.

 Early life and education

-LaCorte was born in Alhambra, California on February 5, 1965.
+LaCorte's grandparents lived in a small village in Sicily.
+He was born in Alhambra, California on February 5, 1965.

 He attended Claremont McKenna College and earned a bachelor's degree in government in 1987.
 He received a master’s degree in professional studies, in 1988 from the State University of New York.

 Career

 LaCorte began his career as a communications specialist.
-In the late 1980s and early 1990s, he worked as a media consultant for companies and candidates in the United States and internationally, including presidential campaigns in Colombia, Guatemala and Venezuela.
+In the late 1980s and early 1990s, he worked as a media consultant for companies and political candidates in the United States and internationally, including presidential campaigns in Colombia, Guatemala and Venezuela.
 In 1997, he was the marketing manager for Healthline Medical.
 In 1998, he ran as a Republican primary candidate in California's 44th State Assembly District.
-The Los Angeles Times reported that he was a member of the National Rifle Association, generally opposed to stricter gun legislation.
+The Los Angeles Times reported that he was a member of the National Rifle Association of America and opposed stricter gun control legislation with the exception of handguns for felons and automatic weapons.

 In 1997, he challenged California law by publishing the state's Megan's Law list.
-Despite a warning from the state's Attorney General, LaCorte hand copied the state's high risk sex offenders and published them online.
-In 2004, California officially published the Megan's Law database on the internet.
+Despite a warning from the state's Attorney General Dan Lungren, LaCorte hand copied the names of the state's high risk sex offenders and published them online.
+In 2004, California published the Megan's Law database on the internet.

 LaCorte worked in senior management for Fox News for nearly two decades.
-He became the Bureau Chief for western region at the Fox News Channel in 1998 and the Director of News Editorial in 2003.
-LaCorte was made the VP of Fox News Digital in 2006 where he oversaw editorial content of the website.
-The network sent him to Gaza in 2006 to press for the release of kidnapped journalists Steve Centanni and Olaf Wiig.
+He became the Bureau Chief for the western region at the Fox News Channel in 1998 and the Director of News Editorial in 2003.
+LaCorte was made the Vice President of Fox News Digital in 2006 where he oversaw editorial content of the website.
+The network sent him to Gaza City in 2006 to press for the release of kidnapped journalists Steve Centanni and Olaf Wiig.